Your guide to COVID-19 and its impact on life in Canada | CBC News

 Explaining the coronavirus to children without upsetting them is a dilemma.
 Youth psychiatrist Dr. Rachel Mitchell, with Sunnybrook Health Sciences Centre in Toronto, said it's important to validate fears held by children, to listen to them and to be sure to speak to them at the age-appropriate level.
 If they have asked questions, answer them honestly, and don't share any more information beyond what they asked.
 Read more advice here.

-CBC Kids has published an informative video about social distancing just for them.
+CBC Kids has published an informative video about physical distancing just for them.
 Find it here.

 WATCH | Coronavirus — How can you avoid catching it?